Finding the perfect coffee machine for your particular needs can be like finding a needle in a haystack, there are such a huge number of options!

 Check Price - ao.com

 It has a 1L removable water tank, fairly big for a pod machine.
-It has a folding trip tray, which suggests you can use a bigger cup on the drip tray or a smaller cup on the fold-down tray.
+It has a folding trip tray, which means you can work with a bigger cup on the drip tray or a smaller cup on the fold-down tray.

-Max cup height, if you were wondering, is actually over 15cm, and it’ll fit up to 12 capsules in the pods bin.
+Max cup height, if you were wondering, is truly over 15cm, and it’ll fit up to 12 capsules in the pods bin.

 Check Price - Amazon UK